 Nonprofit Website and Newsletter

-Your nonprofit newsletter and nonprofit website play an important role during your #GivingTuesday campaign.
+Your organization’s newsletter and nonprofit website play an important role during your #GivingTuesday campaign.
 Share the personality of your organization and stories of your work.
 Place your event calendar within your newsletter.
 Illustrate further the unique elements, innovation and public education of your organization within your newsletter.

-- Include a message from your president
+- Include a message from your President or Executive Director

 - Invite volunteer involvement